SolaceProducts/pubsubplus-kubernetes-helm-quickstart/README.md

   SOLACE_IMAGE_URL=<DockerRepo>.<ImageName>:<releaseTag>
 ```

-Next execute the `start_vmr.sh` script with the required arguments.
+Next, execute the `start_vmr.sh` script with the required arguments.
 It will install Helm, initialize it on the current Kubernetes Cluster, download the Solace Deployment chart, then use Helm to build and install the chart on the cluster.

-Note: the script will place the Solace Deployment chart in the `solace-kubernetes-quickstart/solace` directory, the `helm` executable will be installed in the `helm` directory - all relative to the directory where the script has been executed.
+Note: the script will place the Solace Deployment chart in the `solace-kubernetes-quickstart/solace` directory, and the `helm` executable will be installed in the `helm` directory - all relative to the directory where the script will be executed.

 * This will create and start a small-size non-HA VMR deployment with simple local non-persistent storage: